US drops case against MIT professor accused of ties to China

 Many of those roles were “expressly intended to further the PRC’s scientific and technological goals,” authorities said in court documents.

+He was accused of failing to disclose information about connections to China in an application for an Energy Department grant.
+Chen’s lawyers have consistently said that he did nothing wrong and that he disclosed what he needed to disclose.

-The case began to wobble as the government received new information, including from an Energy Department official, a person familiar with the matter said last week.
+The case began to wobble as the government received new information, including from the Energy Department, a person familiar with the matter said last week.

 “Our defense was this: Gang did not commit any of the offenses he was charged with.
 Full stop.
 He was never in a talent program.
 He was never an overseas scientist for Beijing.
 He disclosed everything he was supposed to disclose and he never lied to the government or anyone else,” Fisher said in a statement.

+But other big cases brought as part of the China Initiative have faltered.

-A federal judge in September, for instance, threw out all charges against a University of Tennessee professor accused of hiding his relationship with a Chinese university while receiving research grants from NASA, and the university has since offered to reinstate him.
+A federal judge in September threw out all charges against a University of Tennessee professor accused of hiding his relationship with a Chinese university while receiving research grants from NASA, and the university has since offered to reinstate him.

+Critics of the China Initiative have called for the Justice Department to shut the program down.
+The department's top national security official, Matthew Olsen, met Wednesday with members of the Congressional Asian Pacific American Caucus, who expressed their concerns.

+Andrew Lelling, who was U.S. attorney in Boston when Chen was charged, wrote in a LinkedIn post several weeks ago that the “initiative has drifted, and in some significant ways, lost its focus.
+DOJ should revamp, and shut down, parts of the program, to avoid needlessly chilling scientific and business collaborations with Chinese partners.”

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP